 One of the many painful lessons of the breakup was that these were mostly “my” dreams rather than “our dreams.”
 We did not build a “sound relationship house” together, as John and Julie Gottman put it.
-I take responsibility for that.
+I take my share of responsibility for that.
 Lesson learned.

 I’m learning that the more that you let go of the past and feel optimistic about the future, the better you feel.
-It’s perfectly sensible maxim but simple lessons are often learned slowly in matters of love.
+It’s perfectly sensible maxim but simple lessons are often learned the hard way in matters of love.
 They bristle slowly to realization.

-Johnny Lee Hooker sang it on the dock beautifully with Van Morrison: “those days are gone.
+Johnny Lee Hooker sang it on the dock so beautifully with Van Morrison: “those days are gone.
 So many people still tryin’ to live on in the past, but those days are gone, so far.
 Don’t look back, and live on in the future.”
-I’m more inclined then they are for a frothy dose of the past, but the message is true and simple.
-Live on in and for the future.
+I’m more inclined than they are for a frothy dose of the past, but the message is true and simple.
+Live on in, and for, the future.